saitejakanumuri/FrontEndUI/README.md

 <h3><b>Learned:</b></h3>
 <h4>I lightly experienced the concept of useState,useEffect in this project for state transfer and effect on any state update.</h4>

+Steps:
+1. install node if isn't present
+2. migrate to project folder
+3. npm i to install dependencies in project
+4. npm run dev to start the local server.
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: